nthalt/property-manager-django/README.md

    cd property-manager-django
    ```

    Make sure the django project and scrapy project are under the same parent directory.
-Please maintain the following directory structure:
+Please maintain the following directory structure otherwise scrapy data might not be fetched properly.

    ```bash
    .